aliciadang/aliciadang/README.md

-- 👋 Hi, I’m @aliciadang
+- 👋 My name is Alicia, an aspiring technophile.
-- 👀 I’m interested in Data science, Machine learning and Digital Business
+- 👀 I’m interested in Web Development, Data Science and Digital Business
-- 🌱 I’m currently learning Data science as well as how to be a guru in tech
+- 🌱 I’m currently learning Front-end development and tend to dive deep in Back-end too

 <!---
 aliciadang/aliciadang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.